 Thus Were Their Faces: Selected Stories

-3. Sylvia Townsend Warner
+10. Sylvia Townsend Warner

 Unmarried and unassuming, Laura Willowes seeks an outlet beyond the uptight London streets.
 After fleeing her brother’s home in an act of rebellion and clarity, Willowes finds her place in a village of witches.
-Thus is the premise of the 1926 novel Lolly Willowes by Sylvia Townsend Warner.
+Such is the premise of the 1926 novel Lolly Willowes by Sylvia Townsend Warner.
 The well-received book traipses through haunting scenes with Satanic undertones, and it bends and challenges societal norms.
-Unfortunately, however, many missed the truly contemporary and modern thinking lying between the lines.
+Unfortunately, however, many missed the truly contemporary and modern thought lying hidden between the lines.
 In one thank you note to friend and fellow author David Garnett, Townsend Warner wrote, “Other people who have seen Lolly have told me that it was charming, that it was distinguished, and my mother said it was almost as good as Galsworthy.
 And my heart sank lower and lower; I felt as though I had tried to make a sword, only to be told what a pretty pattern there was on the blade.”
 Townsend Warner went on to write a number of short stories and other novels during her literary career including, Summer Will Show (1936) and The Cat’s Cradle Book (1940).